(If you would like to read our SEND Information Report and Policies, please click here.)

 - Physically Disabled student Services

 All members of the Additional Educational Needs Department offer mentoring to assist students in removing any barriers they may have to learning, helping them work towards their full potential so they can enjoy school.
-We also work very closely with the Pastoral Team who assist with any problems which may be affecting their progress such as;
+Our Student Services Officers assist with any problems which may be affecting their progress such as;

 - Home learning